william-vw/jena/jena-core/README.md

 # Continuous Transactions

 This repository is a fork of [Apache Jena](https://github.com/apache/jena.git).
 Its goal is to implement a forward-chaining, RETE-based version of [Transaction Logic](https://en.wikipedia.org/wiki/Transaction_logic) into Jena's RETE structure.
-Please refer to [here](http://www.linkeddata.mobi/software/continuous-transactions-on-the-semantic-web/) for details on the basic idea and use case.
+Please refer to [this blog post](http://www.linkeddata.mobi/software/continuous-transactions-on-the-semantic-web/) for the basic idea and use case.

 ### TL;DR